HAIBOWANG-CODER/generalized-flow-matching-for-transition-dynamics-modeling/README.md

 ## Evaluation

 The data for Muller-Brown potential and alanine dipeptide will be evaluated during the test phase after training is completed.
+Set `save_address` to the folder where the data is saved.
 The results will be saved in the `save_address` folder.